Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 - All watch faces installed or updated through the Watch Face Push API must pass the Watch Face Push validation tool.

-There is no requirement to re-validate an APK that has not changed.
+You don't need to re-validate an APK that has not changed.
 Tokens don't expire, even when the version of the validation tool used is superseded.

 At the same time, we recommend that you re-run the validation once in a while, because the validator is updated periodically.